 Both types of licenses can be purchased at

 through government agents' and from many local

 should be done so with Safety in Mind as the

 Your catch will be properly packaged in your

 coolers, ready for transport back to wherever you

-lbs of fish on average for a 4 day trip, not
+fish on average for a 4 day trip, not including

-including crabs, you may want to bring lots of big
+crabs, you may want to bring lots of big coolers.

-a fee should you wish to purchase them after your
+you wish to purchase them after your trip.

 Although we routinely limit out, our customer